artsflow/website/src/content/privacy.md

 - In addition to the specific disclosures of personal data set out in this Section, we may disclose your personal data where such disclosure is necessary for compliance with a legal obligation to which we are subject, or in order to protect your vital interests or the vital interests of another natural person.
 We may also disclose your personal data where such disclosure is necessary for the establishment, exercise or defence of legal claims, whether in court proceedings or in an administrative or out-of-court procedure.

-#### **International Transfers of Your Personal Data**
+#### **7. International Transfers of Your Personal Data**

-  1. Our website and mobile application usage analytics provider, Google Analytics, is situated in the USA.
+  7.1 Our website and mobile application usage analytics provider, Google Analytics, is situated in the USA.
 Some of our preferred Social Media Platforms, may also be situated in the USA.
 The European Commission has made an &quot;adequacy decision&quot; with respect to the data protection laws of the USA.
 Transfers to the USA will be protected by appropriate safeguards, namely the use of standard data protection clauses adopted or approved by the European Commission.

-  2. Your information, including Personal Data, may be transferred to — and maintained on — computers located outside of your state, province, country or other governmental jurisdiction where the data protection laws may differ than those from your jurisdiction.
+  7.2 Your information, including Personal Data, may be transferred to — and maintained on — computers located outside of your state, province, country or other governmental jurisdiction where the data protection laws may differ than those from your jurisdiction.

-  3. If you are located outside United Kingdom and choose to provide information to us, please note that we may transfer the data, including Personal Data, to United Kingdom and process it there.
+  7.3 If you are located outside United Kingdom and choose to provide information to us, please note that we may transfer the data, including Personal Data, to United Kingdom and process it there.
 Your consent to this Privacy Policy followed by your submission of such information represents your agreement to such transfer.

-  4. Wewill take all steps reasonably necessary to ensure that your data is treated securely and in accordance with this Privacy Policy and no transfer of your Personal Data will take place to an organization or a country unless there are adequate controls in place including the security of your data and other personal information.
+  7.4 Wewill take all steps reasonably necessary to ensure that your data is treated securely and in accordance with this Privacy Policy and no transfer of your Personal Data will take place to an organization or a country unless there are adequate controls in place including the security of your data and other personal information.

-  5. We take commercially reasonable steps to protect the Personal Data you provide to us from misuse, disclosure or unauthorized access.
+  7.5 We take commercially reasonable steps to protect the Personal Data you provide to us from misuse, disclosure or unauthorized access.
 We only share your Personal Data with trusted third parties who use the same level of care in processing your Personal Data.
 That being said, we cannot guarantee that your Personal Data will always be secure due to technology or security breaches.
 Should there be a data breach of which we are aware, we will inform you immediately.

-  6. You acknowledge that personal data that you submit for publication through our website and mobile application or services may be available, via the internet, around the world.
+  7.6 You acknowledge that personal data that you submit for publication through our website and mobile application or services may be available, via the internet, around the world.
 We cannot prevent the use (or misuse) of such personal data by others.

-#### **Retaining and deleting personal data**
+#### **8. Retaining and deleting personal data**

-  1. Personal data that we process for any purpose or purposes shall not be kept for longer than is necessary for that purpose or those purposes.
+8.1 Personal data that we process for any purpose or purposes shall not be kept for longer than is necessary for that purpose or those purposes.

-  2. We will retain your personal data as follows:
+8.2 We will retain your personal data as follows:

 - account data, profile data, service and customer relationship data will be retained for a minimum period of one year from the time of the receipt of this data, and for a maximum period of six years from the end of the period in which the client is in receipt of our services.